top of page

 Personalize your photo session with a blanket, toy, stuffed animal, musical instrument, sports equipment, your pet, your car,

-High School Seniors:
+Just for High School Seniors:

 The easiest way to switch up your look during your photo session without taking up a lot of time is to keep the same pants/jeans and just switch out your top/shirt.
 Consider adding a jacket or vest.
 You can also add a hat, sunglasses or other props.
 I'm not strict about the number of complete outfit changes.
 You should just know that the more time you spend changing clothes, the less time there will be for taking pictures which will mean less to choose from in your online photo gallery.
+Please make sure to take care of your eyebrows (trim as necessary), lips (start moisturizing several days in advance) and nails (trimmed and tidy-no chipped nail polish).

+Let mom have a choice in one of your outfits including the shoes!
 The rest should be about you and your style.
 Your Senior Pictures should represent your style and preferences for clothing choices.
 Footwear is important.
 Mowing in the shoes you plan to wear for your Senior Pictures is not recommended!
-Make sure your shoes are clean and

 bottom of page